-- To increase attendance and secondary spend, you need a benefit scheme.
-This type of scheme offers a financial incentive to join, rewarding customers who book the most and encouraging them to book more.
+- To increase attendance and secondary spend, you need a benefit plan.
+This type of plan offers a financial incentive to join, rewarding customers who book the most and encouraging them to book more.
 They can easily be sold by the Box Office team and online.

-- To generate philanthropic giving and get donors on the first rung of the giving ladder, develop a philanthropic scheme.
-There are little or no financial benefits to this scheme for the member and all income is eligible for Gift Aid.
-People who want to make a charitable gift or get access to non-financial benefits will be motivated to join this type of scheme.
+- To generate philanthropic giving and get donors on the first rung of the giving ladder, develop a philanthropic program.
+There are little or no financial benefits to this membership program, but people who want to make a charitable gift or get access to non-financial benefits will be motivated to join.

 2. Choose the benefits to offer

-When you’re thinking about which benefits to offer, remember: you want to make more money with your membership scheme than it will cost you to run it.
-This might sound obvious, but there are lots of schemes out there that don’t do this.
+When you’re thinking about what benefits to offer, you want to make more money with your memberships than it will cost you to run.
+This might sound obvious, but there are plenty of examples of memberships that don’t do this.

 Benefits that cost money

-There are some great benefits you can offer that will cost you money, but will be an effective incentive to join the scheme and make it really easy to sell, therefore generating income and more bookings.
-Many of these can be powered using the offers tool in Spektrix:
+There are some great benefits you can offer that will cost you money but will be an effective incentive to join the program and make it easy to sell, generating income and more bookings.
+Power some of these benefits using the Offers tool in Spektrix: